 Brainster: You may not be faced with creating a dataset, but I believe you have faced other kinds of difficulties during the work?
 You mention a problem with unbalanced datasets in the documentation.
 How did you deal with this?

-The distribution of the target variable in the dataset indeed was 88% versus 12% in favour of not signing a deposit agreement.
+The distribution of the target variable in the dataset was indeed 88% versus 12% in favour of not signing a deposit agreement.
 Here we used different techniques to get the best results.
-In the end, we decided that it is most convenient to make a balanced dataset from an unbalanced, with the help of various techniques that already exist in the field.
-For this type of problems, many studies and papers have in certain helped us, to be able to know, in which direction we should move, according to the research that was already done.
+In the end, we decided that it was most convenient to make a balanced dataset from an unbalanced, with the help of various techniques that already exist in the field.
+For this type of problems, many studies and papers helped us to be able to know, in which direction we should move, according to the research that was already done.

 The teamwork was harmonious.
 Everyone participated in what is their strong point.
-We contributed to the development of the project, to be with its best quality.
-This is how professional Data Science teams really work.
+We all contributed to the project development, to be with its best quality.
+This is how professional Data Science teams work.

 Brainster: The development of the project came immediately after the Machine Learning and Big Data modules.
 As professionals working in finance and economics, how difficult is it for economists to master Machine Learning and Data Science in general?